Clement Clem Johnson Jennings 1770 – 1837

 Continuing Research

-Research continues to determine if Moody, 1726 - 1793, was a son of Roberts brother Captain William Henry Jennings 1726 -1793 [1794].
+Research continues to determine if Moody, 1726 - 1793, was a son of Robert's brother Captain William Henry Jennings 1726 -1793 [1794].
 Just because he appears in the 1792 Prince Edward County Tax Register does not substantiate an assumption that he is a child of Robert and Rachael Jennings.
 At present there is no documentation to support the notion that he was a brother to Clement Johnson Jennings.

-Note: there is still another cousin named Moody 1756 – 1823 was the son of Robert Robin Jennings 1733 - 1798 and Racheal Patterson 1726 - 1799.
+Note: there is still another cousin named Moody 1756 – 1823.
+He was the son of Robert Robin Jennings 1733 - 1798 and Racheal Patterson 1726 - 1799.
 He was born in Campbell County, Virginia.

 Clem made a significant effort to ensure his estate was shared equitably among both sets of his children.
-Clement Johnson Jennings had also come from a large family
+Clement Johnson Jennings had also come from a family with eleven or twelve siblings.
+He understood how the dynamics of an estate could get out of hand.
+When he died, ten of his thirteen children were still living, six sons and five daughters.

-Prior to his death in 1837, most of the land amassed by Clem Sr. had either been conveyed to his children, or sold to neighbors.
-Over time, his son Anderson would also re-acquire some of it from his siblings, cousins, and neighbors.
+It appears he made allowances for the value of property hepreviously transferred through gifts, dowries, cash, land, livestock or slaves.
+Prior to his death, most of the land amassed by Clem Sr. had either been conveyed to his children, or sold to neighbors.
+Over time, his son Anderson would also re-acquire some of it from siblings, cousins, and neighbors.

 We the undersigned freeholders of Wilson County after being duly sworn have proceeded to set apart to Elizabeth, widow of Clem Jennings so much of the crop and provisions on hand as will be sufficient [Illegible] to support her and her family one year from the death of the said husband, he set apart to her for said purpose the following [Illegible], 40 lbs. corn, 6 pork hogs, 1 cow & calf, 1 saw blade, 22 bushels wheat, the potatoes on hand, 10 pounds sugar, 50 pounds coffee, 5 $ worth of molasses, & [Illegible] lb.
 1 stack fodder, 1 stack millet, and 500 bundles oats, & all the cotton on hand & five head of sheep and barrel salt.